Skip Navigation

 Students will read and analyze a variety of American Literature to develop analytical and critical thinking skills.
 Reading assignments will be frequent and in-depth.
 Writing assignments emphasize organization in a variety of writing styles, while practical grammar study aims at improving and maturing sentence construction and active voice and will be expected to show sophistication.There will be multiple opportunities for presentations and speeches.
 Weekly classwork and quizzes will continue throughout the year.
 Students are required to continue to demonstrate a high capacity for independent learning, critical thinking, and skills mastery.

 Students are encouraged to take personal responsibility for their growth in this course.
 The overarching questions of the course are: What does it mean to be American?
 Christian?
 Human?
 And how do these identities intersect or conflict?
-There will be a strong emphasis on literary analysis and building rhetorical skills in order to prepare these students for future AP courses.
+There will be a strong emphasis on literary analysis and building rhetorical skills in order to prepare these students for future AP courses

-English 11 - British Literature
+English 11 - World Literature

 Credit: 1.0